The Group Shot

 Grouping & Size of Group

 Here's a scenario not uncommon, "Our CEO is 5' 2".
 Our COO is her right hand and he's 6' 4".
 We'd like them front and center together with the other leadership flanking them."
 There's solutions to this but considering it up front is critical to our success.
 Maybe those two are the only seated individuals.
-Maybe we put the shorter founder on a box and shoot thighs up.
-As someone who is hiring me I need to know these things up front so I know how to pack.
-So I don't spend 20 minutes trying to find something safe for the CEO to stand on or have to abandon and otherwise great solution for lack of foresight.
+Knowing these things up front is critical.

 The Tremendous Importance Of Your Group Shot

-A group shot is really hard to pull off because of logistics.
-Yet everyone wants them and I would agree.
 I think a group shot in many ways is more important than the individual headshot in this sense: It's history.
 A group shot is a historical document and it speaks volumes on so many levels.
-It says "look at us we're a force to serve your needs", it says, "This is who we were..." on that given day.
-It's difficult and it won't ever be the perfection of an Annie Leibovitz production but don't let it be because you only gave it 5 minutes thought.
-Don't let it be because someone gave you a no.
+It says "look at us we're a force to serve your needs".
+It's difficult and virtually no company will bring to bear the resources of Vanity Fair and an Annie Leibovitz production.
+Just don't let it be a bad shot because for lack of planning.

 I need access to the location ahead of time.
-Surprisingly most group shots require less lighting gear than an individual headshot.
-Still you'll need to give me 30 minutes or so to set up and have your subjects there ahead of time.
+You'll need to give me 30 minutes or so to set up and have your subjects there ahead of time.
 It's very common to have me in on the same day to shoot your headshots.
 So having that headshot location secure in some manner is essential.
 I enjoy challenges and group shots are just hat.
 Yet they are so rewarding when done well.
-It's a moment in the history of your company and/or family.
+It's a moment in the history of your company.
 It's a marker in so many lives intersecting.
 It's such a worthwhile endeavor.
 Give it thought and help me to assist you in planning for a succesful group shot!